TuxInvader/Puppet-Brocade-vTM/brocadevtm/README.md

        basic__request => '-----BEGIN NEW CERTIFICATE REQUEST-----\nMIICkjCCAXoCAQAwTTELMAkGA1UEBhMCR0IxEjAQBgNVBAcTCUNhbWJyaWRnZTEQ\nMA4GA1UEChMHQnJvY2FkZTEYMBYGA1UEAxMPd3d3LmJyb2NhZGUuY29tMIIBIjAN\nBgkqhkiG9w0BAQEFAAOCAQ8AMIIBCgKCAQEAsiZD53KCrcN3r4yAW6GwkITYEQyz\ng1bbDP8fiRvaWJxOgRtE/8E4KRDdeqOCuV1YNuLaTsfCkF34T4pvI00wZ5lSdXBn\nVrEie49ip7z0QNQ/W4mvDzkDQ/Och1lRevflAhJUfgiVizCxDbxJfR6oSip3RAeG\narBIhp7TlfLKQj7YdnIyFROcHIMkLZ7aq7tUzVvcGonz5YXrmDDKFoGvbaJnNC0S\nAiM0aJIomOlexQmL4cgIhQQ1YlrF9hnulSbZN20zNz8fSeJ1UmyUgrYqLgzLXUb5\n4pqK1aGg4rQNIqwoAbyqibqzc2rO/o6MXgEb9zzFwAyHI38nptE7OdiC+wIDAQAB\noAAwDQYJKoZIhvcNAQELBQADggEBAGnf+2VPIY8zW6IE2htseeLHxH5SlNc6GJsI\nkGmc9WG72yV97EakpzwsIgsz06QXwCh+HloNUPZQAQ9KcUFhskLXxLE7PYXKnPLr\nMMAvA7aqCGPhb3/p738tT+G9IKUQfkbYmvY4ROIk56XzWT0ufVTw11jrIglQXo+g\nWdJt2MbNC6f/1+NVL85q9pRBvFSeBk7D43U/B+KkM/7wmB+5fMB6DJfRAHCvjOEI\nX56MyO4UJXsvs9jriDHLoqpAu3IkV1oxGzdaE/dRveqq21q1hz5S2PaOU5jPzetH\nAra3APjd55zS5EGex8t82ZJbI3aru2lPl6ztfErSWQLGNrxbVlE=\n-----END NEW CERTIFICATE REQUEST-----\n',
     }

+## Tools

+The bin directory contains the tools which are used to generate the manifest files for this module.

+`cleanup` - removes the current manifests and supporting files `updateDocs` - generates docuementation for use in the manifests `genManifests` - generates the manifests themselves.

+You can upgrade or downgrade to any version of the API by using these tools.
+For example, to upgrade to REST API version 3.5 you could run

+    ./bin/cleanup -d
+    ./bin/updateDocs -d zxtm10.1/3.5
+    ./bin/genManifests -v 3.5 -h <clean vtm host> -U admin -P password -d 1

+I recommend that you run genManifests against a freshly built/clean vTM host, unless you explicitly want to include some of your configuration as default manifests.

+## Tools (cleanup)

+Delete the files in manifests, templates, files, and optionally skel/docs, and then copy in the initial configuration from the skel folder.

+Usage:

+	./bin/cleanup -d

+The initial configuration only contains init.pp, you will need to execute genManifests after running cleanup

+## Tools (updateDocs)

+You will need to have a copy of the REST schemas available to use this.
+The schemas can be found in $ZEUSHOME/zxtm/etc of any 10.0 and newer version of vTM.
+Extract the schemas into a folder and then point the tool at them.

+Usage:

+    ./bin/updateDocs -d zxtm-10.1/3.3

+Where zxtm-10.1 is the root of the schema tree, and 3.3 is the api version.

+updateDocs places a markdown file for each REST schema in the skel/docs folder.
+The genManifests tool will look in this folder as it builds manifests, so you should ensure you use the same API version in both.

 ## Tools (genManifests)

-I didn't write any manifests myself, I wrote a ruby script to walk the vTM REST API and to then write the manifests for me.
+I only wrote the init.pp manifest myself, the rest are generate by a ruby script.
+The script walks the vTM REST API and then writes the manifests.

 The version of manifests included by default are for REST Version 3.3.
-I chose this version because it is the most up-to-date version included with vTM release 9.9 (which is the current Long-Term-Support release).
+I chose this version because it is the most up-to-date version included with vTM release 9.9, which is the current LTS (Long-Term-Supported) release.

 If you are running an older version than 9.9, then you should probably upgrade.

 The ruby tool which generates the manifests is included and can be found in bin/genManifests.